ASHP-Software/Documentations/PMI.md

 You can read more about Firebase developer documentations [here](https://firebase.google.com/docs).

+Please contact us for API keys to access this data.

 ## Routes
 ---
 You can build your https request using our Firebase Domain then append it with a route. e.g. https://ahfs-pmi.firebaseio.com/PMI